 Years three to six

 During years three to six, you will be registered on the Independent Research for Practice module where you will develop your research thesis.

-Independent Research for Practice
+You’ll study the Independent Research for Practice module:

 During this module, you'll prepare a substantial piece of research that will form the thesis element of your Doctorate.
 Your thesis will be between 50,000 and 60,000 words and, following its submission, you will undertake an oral exam that will enable you to discuss your ideas and arguments with experts in your academic field.

 You’ll be supervised by two qualified supervisors from your field of study throughout this period.

 During the Theory for Practice stage, you will be taught as a cohort in seminar groups supported by individual tutorials.
 These sessions will enable you to build a close relationship with your tutors and other students.
 Each module is organised as blocks of intensive teaching of between 3 and 8 days.